grreuze/Utils/README.md

 Quickly group objects under new empty Parents.
 Select your game objects in the Hierarchy, press Ctrl+G (or Right Click > Group Objects), enter the Parent's name and validate pressing enter.

+# Image Effects

+## Vignette
+A better looking, more efficient and colourable vignetting effect.
+Looks good on any resolution since it does not use a texture.

+## Radial Blur
+A very simple Radial Blur image effect.

 # Packages

 ## FirstPersonPlayer
-The most basic of First Person Player packages.
+The most basic of First Person Player packages (good for quick prototypes).

 ## IntVectors
 Like Vectors but with Integers instead of floats.